-However, employees who lose their jobs in a layoff, reduction in force, downsizing, or other job action based on economic factors, are eligible for unemployment.
+Employees who lose their jobs in a layoff, reduction in force, downsizing, or other economic reasons will meet the no-fault requirement.
 For example, if you are out of work because your plant closed, your employer went belly up, your job was outsourced, or your company simply had to cut payroll to save money, you will be eligible for unemployment.

 Other Eligibility Requirements

-Unemployment compensation is intended to be a temporary assist to employees who are between jobs.
-To receive benefits and continue receiving them, you will have to show that you are able to work, available to work, and actively seeking a new job.
-Some states require you to complete a form, submit a list of employers where you applied for a job, or participate in an interview to prove that you are really looking for work.
+Unemployment compensation is intended to provide temporary assistance to employees who are between jobs.
+To receive benefits, you will have to show that you are able to work, available to work, and actively seeking a new job.
+Some states require you to perform a certain number of job searches per week, keep a log of the employers you’ve contacted, or even participate in an interview to prove that you’re really looking for work.